nordic-mountain/Enigmis/README.md

 # Enigmis
-A cipher program that Encrypts and Decrypts different ciphers.
+Enigmis is cipher program that Encrypts and Decrypts different ciphers.
+The cipher currently includes the following encryption programs:
+* Caesar Cipher
+* Vigenère Cipher
+* One time pad Cipher